Build vs. Partner: The FAL Decision

 This is the most critical strategic fork in the road.
 The Ginkgo story is instructive: they burned $6 billion and lost revenue for three straight years trying to build and own the full FAL stack.
 They are now pivoting to software + orchestration (Cloud Lab).
 Recursion built automation but their real moat is the 50-petabyte dataset, not the robots.
 The hardware is being commoditized.

 Do NOT build your own FAL in Phase 1 or 2.
 Be the intelligent orchestration and AI layer.
 Own the algorithms, the data, and the customer relationships.
 Partner or access-on-demand for the robotic execution layer.
-Revisit FAL ownership only at Series B+ when you have $50M+ ARR to justify the CapEx.
+Revisit FAL ownership only at scale, when $50M+ ARR justifies the CapEx.

 Use Syngene, Aragen, GVK Bio as execution partners.
 LabOS orchestrates their instruments.
 You own the AI layer and data.

 Deploy 3–5 Automata/Opentrons modular pods co-located with CRO partners.
-"FAL Pods" as a branded sub-service. ₹15–20Cr investment.
+"FAL Pods" as a branded sub-service.
+Modular, incremental capital outlay.

 Build India's first purpose-built Fully Autonomous Lab in Hyderabad/Bengaluru Genome Valley.
 License LabOS to others.
 Infrastructure play.